-A mid 19th century excellent quality Anglo Indian padouk inverted breakfront pedestal sideboard of superb patina (colour) from Bombay or Southern India - ADDITIONAL IMAGES CAN BE VIEWED BELOW:
+Superb quality mid 19th century Anglo Indian padouk inverted breakfront pedestal sideboard of superb patina (colour) from Bombay or Southern India - ADDITIONAL IMAGES CAN BE VIEWED BELOW:

-This sideboard consists of a finely carved back-splash of a central anthemion design with large scrolls to either side and carved thistle and foliage decoration.
+This sideboard consists of a finely carved back-splash with central anthemion design with scrolling decoration to either side and carved thistle and foliage designs.

-This is supported by the solid padouk top, of inverted form, with a gadrooned edge.
+This leads down to the solid padouk top, of inverted form, with gadrooned edge.

 Underneath the top are three horizontal drawers; a longer central drawer with a smaller drawer to either side, these being positioned above each of the pedestals.

 The drawers are also lined in padouk and are profusely carved to the front with foliage and rosette decoration which also carries around to the sides of the top.

 The top is supported by two rectangular pedestals each having opening doors with superbly carved design resembling a 'pedestal' to the front, typical of Anglo Indian pieces.